-- Copying specific ideas of an individual author or source; or copying exact words from any source without both giving proper citation and using quotation marks; - Paraphrasing (re-writing using different words) or summarizing (completely re-writing a passage or section) another person's unique and non-common-knowledge ideas found in any source, without giving proper citation; - Downloading or purchasing papers, copying and pasting information from the Internet or electronic sources; - Cutting and pasting from any source without citation; - Intentionally making other people's ideas appear to be your own by any means.
+- Copying specific ideas of an individual author or source; or copying exact words from any source without both giving proper citation and using quotation marks. - Paraphrasing (re-writing using different words) or summarizing (completely re-writing a passage or section) another person's unique and non-common-knowledge ideas found in any source, without giving proper citation; - Downloading or purchasing papers, copying and pasting information from the Internet or electronic sources; - Cutting and pasting from any source without citation; - Intentionally making other people's ideas appear to be your own by any means. - Use of AI generated work without disclosing it, is also considered academically unacceptable.